Om-Kamath/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*

+A really nice tool although can get laggy at times when multiple devices are connected.

 ## Part D. Wizard the device